adefee/Joker-ESO/README.md

 - **/norris *target***: Add a random joke to your chatbox, with `target` as the subject
 - More soon!

+## Build
+v1.0.1: If you have WinRAR & Windows, there are now two scripts in package.json that semi-automate the build packaging.
+You should create a /dist dir in main dir, then run one of the below:
+- `build` Zips up the whole repo (excluding .git/, dist/, & .vscode/) into the appropriately versioned folder in /dist/ (based on version in package.json).
+The resulting Joker.zip is ready to upload to esoui.
+- `build-new` creates a new folder in /dist/ matching the version number in package.json, then zips up the whole repo (excluding .git/, dist/, & .vscode/).
+The resulting Joker.zip is ready to upload to esoui.

 ## Update Roadmap
 Always accepting requests, suggestions, etc. Here are a few things currently on the roadmap: